 Identifying the kind of security a contract uses is part of the contract’s configuration.
 A contract can use Transport security, which uses Transport Layer Security (TLS) or Secure Sockets Layer (SSL) (https).

 Claims authentication is used for secure access to the service bus.
-The claim used to authenticate to the service bus is generated in CDS for Apps and signed by the AppFabricIssuer certificate specified in the CDS for Apps configuration database.
+The claim used to authenticate to the service bus is generated in Common Data Service and signed by the AppFabricIssuer certificate specified in the Common Data Service configuration database.

 Manage run-time errors

 If an error occurred after a post was attempted to the service bus, check the status of the related system job in the web application for more information on the error.
-If the service bus is down or a listener/endpoint isn’t available, the current message being processed in CDS for Apps will not be posted to the bus.
+If the service bus is down or a listener/endpoint isn’t available, the current message being processed in Common Data Service will not be posted to the bus.
 The asynchronous service will continue to try to post the message in an exponential pattern where it will try to post frequently at first and then at longer and longer intervals.
-For an internal CDS for Apps error, message posts are not attempted.
+For an internal Common Data Service error, message posts are not attempted.
 For an external service bus or network error, the related system job will be in a “Wait” state.